Quantum Gravity Constraints on Fine Structure Constant from GUP in Braneworlds: Introduction

 There are theoretical motivations for the assumption of the high dimensionality of spacetime.
 Originally this idea was presented by the schemes of the well-known unification theories.
 Currently, its interest has been renewed, mainly due to braneworld models.
 In this case, our observable $4$-dimensional universe would be a thin hypersurface embedding in a higher-dimensional space \citep{add1,add2,rs1,rs2}.
 In this scenario, the particles and fields of the Standard Model (SM) would be trapped on the brane, while gravity could have free access to the supplementary space.
 The leakage of gravity to the extra dimensions would justify the weakness of the gravitational interaction compared to the other fundamental forces of nature and thus would solve the well-known hierarchy problem \citep{add1,rs1}.
 From the field theory point of view, the braneworld deals as a topological defect e.g., a domain wall \citep{RUBAKOV1983}, where the localization of fermions, for instance, can be ensured through an interaction of the Yukawa-type between the Dirac fields and the defect \citep{RUBAKOV1983}.

-For this theoretical model, due to compactification mechanisms, we can have large extra dimensions, which would result in the decrease of the Planck scale without conflicting with empirical data.
-Once the predicted extra dimensions should be larger than the Planck length, one can conjecture that its traces may be detected in high-energy experiments.
-Given the possibility of, at the least, measuring the indirect effects of spatial dimensionality, the seek for the signals of extra dimensions has been intensified and extended to the study of several physical systems, see, e.g., \citep{PDG}.

-The well-known thick braneworld has received increasing attention in the last years for showing to be an extension to the thin brane models \citep{CSAKI2000}.
+The well-known thick braneworld, which is an extension of the thin brane models, has received increasing attention in the last years \citep{CSAKI2000}.
 According to these models, the wave function of the SM particles would have a finite penetration depth in the transverse directions of the brane.
-Thus, the SM fields are confined on the submanifold whose thickness in the extra dimensions should be of the order of $\mathrm{TeV}^{-1}$, which would allow the emission of SM particles into the bulk through collisions at $\mathrm{TeV}$ energies \citep{add1,add2}.
-The search for empirical traces of extra dimensions in the thick brane scenario has motivated several studies \citep{lemos1,lemos2,lemos3}.
+Thus, the SM fields are confined on the submanifold whose thickness in the extra dimensions should be of the order of $\mathrm{\left(TeV/\hbar c\right)^{-1}}$, which would allow the emission of SM particles into the bulk through collisions at $\mathrm{TeV}$ energies \citep{add1,add2}.

+Although the gravitational interaction is negligible in the atomic domain according to $3$-dimensional physics, it will be amplified in the extra-dimensional scenario.
+In this way, the atomic energy spectrum is modified by the gravitational interaction.
+Thus, precise measurements of atomic transitions can be used to test and constrain extra-dimensional models.
+Indeed, the search for empirical traces of extra dimensions in the thick brane scenario has motivated several studies in atomic systems \citep{lemos1,lemos2,lemos3}.
 In this context, we can highlight the recent work \citep{lemos3}, in which one computes the gravitational correction on the energy levels of Hydrogen-like ions that lies in Rydberg states.
-Although the gravitational interaction is amplified in the short-distances regime, one has found that the gravitational influence of the electrovacuum is the main contribution to gravitational potential energy \citep{lemos3}.
+Though the gravitational interaction is amplified in the short-distances regime, one has found that the gravitational influence of the electrovacuum is the main contribution to gravitational potential energy \citep{lemos3}.

-From the braneworld models, once the gravitational interaction is amplified over short distances, it is important to discuss whether the principles of quantum mechanics must experience modifications in the length scale where the gravitational effects become relevant.
-According to the quantum gravity theories -- such as string theory, for instance -- it is expected that the strength of the gravitational interaction will be comparable to other fundamental interactions on the fundamental length scale that is assumably to be on the Planck scale or electroweak scale in extra-dimensional physics \citep{add1}.